ssokolow/rar-test-files/README.md

     that it's clean.
 1. Copy the installer and the original `rarkey.rar` file I received, containing `rarreg.key`, to a USB flash drive.
-1. Power on my Windows XP retro-hobby PC and start up [FreeSSHd](http://www.freesshd.com/).
+1. Power on my Windows XP retro-hobby PC (a Lenovo 3000 J Series running its original factory install of Windows XP) and start up [FreeSSHd](http://www.freesshd.com/).
 1. Power on my Windows 98 retro-hobby PC (a 133MHz AST Adventure!
 210 with no USB ports that I upgraded to Windows 98 SE using my childhood retail-boxed